Pinstickers' guide to the Grand National

 Form: 121-17 Age: 9 Weight: 10-06

 Might a horse called Trump for a trainer named Donald end up as leader?
 Returned in a hurdles race after winning eight of his last nine races over fences.
-Trainer triumphed at Aintree with Ballabriggs in 2011, and is the son of Ginger McCain, who claimed four Grand National wins including a treble with Red Rum.
-The first of those victories for Rummy, who is buried by the Aintree winning post, came 50 years ago.
+Trainer triumphed with Ballabriggs in 2011, and is the son of Ginger McCain, who claimed four Grand National wins including a treble with Red Rum.
+The first victory for Rummy, who is buried by the Aintree winning post, came 50 years ago and Minella Trump will have strands of the Aintree legend's mane woven into his bridle.

 Rating: 7/10 Odds: 40-1